rakshitha2207/retailsalesforecasting/README.md

 # Data Collection and Model Development

 The dataset used in this project was collected from the [Federal Reserve Economic Data (FRED) platform](https://fred.stlouisfed.org/series/RSXFSN).
-The data is spans from January 1992 to April 2023 and represents the Advance Retail Sales in the retail trade sector.
+The data is spans from January 1992 to September 2024 and represents the Advance Retail Sales in the retail trade sector.

 The collected data is used training and evaluating the forecasting models.
-The forecast was then generated for a two-year period from May 2023 to April 2025.
+The forecast was then generated for a two-year period from November 2024 to September 2025.

 The dataset exhibits both trend and seasonality, requiring the use of appropriate forecasting models.
 Several models were considered, including: